Thai Sweet Potato Salad

 2. CARAMEL-COLOURED NUTS

-Place the peanuts in a large pan over a medium heat.
+Place the Peanuts in a large pan over a medium heat.
 Toast for 3-5 minutes until golden, shifting occasionally.
 Remove from the pan on completion and roughly chop.

 3. GREEN & BLACK